patrickbucher/learning-rust/grokking-algorithms/answers.md

 | U | 0 | 0 | 2 | 0 |
 | E | 0 | 0 | 0 | 3 |
 | S | 0 | 0 | 0 | 0 |

+# K-Nearest Neighbors

+## 12.1

+Instead of working with absolute rating values, the deviation from the rating average could be taken into consideration: Either the user rates the movie higher, the same, or lower than the community in average (-1, 0, 1).

+## 12.2

+Each vote of an influencer could be counted multiple times, the more often an influencer's vote is counted, the higher his influence.

+## 12.3

+~~It's hard to tell; but since the _closest_ neighbors are used, any number above 0 would yield useful results.
+If too many neighbors are considered, the prediction/classification will probably become weaker.~~

+A good rule of thumb is to use the square root of the total number of users.